Two optional information sessions will be held for those interested on:

 Although there is a preference for applicants who have taken the Core and advanced courses in Human Biology, other applicants with strong backgrounds in relevant areas are encouraged to apply and will be given thorough consideration.
 Applicants should have a good understanding of the topics covered in the Core.
 Previous teaching experience, although helpful, is not required.

-Applications are now closed for the CA position for the 2017-18 Academic Year.
+Applications are now open for the CA position for the 2018-19 Academic Year.
+Follow the link below to apply:

 *By clicking on the link above you will be taken to a Slideroom site where you are asked to Login or Sign Up to get started.
 Slideroom is used by other organizations on campus.
 You may not be able to use browser back buttons.